 You can either do this in Google Analytics if you have set it up for your knowledge base, or the analytic dashboard in your knowledge base software interface.
 Find out which articles are most-viewed, most linked-to, or most commented on.

 Not only that.
 If particular pieces of content are getting a substantial amount of organic traffic from external search engines, this reveals an area of potential growth for your product.
 Use this to feed into your product road map and highlight certain features to potential customers.

 Actionable tip: Look at the common terms your users are searching for in your knowledge base.
 This will show you their pain points, how they’re using your product, and how to market effectively to them.

-Document360 is knowledge base software for SaaS.
+Document360 is SaaS based knowledge base software.
 It comes fully prepared with extensive analytical capabilities so you can evaluate how your content is performing.
-Sign up for the free beta trial.
+Sign up for the free trial.

 Augment your product launch